Masjuke/Kubern8s/Running-K8s/HPA.md

 Horizontal Pod Autoscaling automatically scales the number of pods in a replication controller, deployment or replica set based on observed CPU utilization.

+The Horizontal Pod Autoscaler is implemented as a Kubernetes API resource and a controller.
+The resource determines the behavior of the controller.
+The controller periodically adjusts the number of replicas in a replication controller or deployment to match the observed average CPU utilization to the target specified by user.

 Ok now we will scale with HPA existing deployment that we already created, execute `kubectl get deployment` to finds out our current deployment application/container.

 ```shell